Skip to main content Skip to navigation

 Group Assessment 30% 18 hours No

-Student presentation on the development of a knowledge resource.
+Group presentation focusing on the development of a transformational strategy for a given business scenario.
 Peer marking process will be adopted.

 Reassessment component